JustaN0therCoder/Cryptodash-v1.0/README.md

-This is the course work for a course on udemy
+###### This is the course work for a course on udemy

-##Cryptodash v1.0
+# Cryptodash v1.0 - Crypto currency dashboard
-A crypto currency tracker dashboard
+A crypto currency tracker dashboard build using react